 The British Museum

-Where Rembrandt is concerned, if the text and bibliography of this catalogue mention one living author more than any other, it is Peter Schatborn, who was the first to realise that very large numbers of drawings assigned to Rembrandt by Benesch were of doubtful authenticity.
+Where Rembrandt is concerned, if the text and bibliography of this catalogue mention one living author more than any other, it is Peter Schatborn, who was the first to grasp fully the extent to which large numbers of drawings assigned to Rembrandt by Benesch were of doubtful authenticity.
 He has always been a good friend and collaborator, and freely communicates what he knows.
 We have already discussed some of the catalogue entries on this site (though the errors remain mine of course).
-I have known him since the 1970s, but was fortunate that his thorough catalogue of the drawings in the Rijksmuseum (Amsterdam, 1985) was in preparation when I began to specialise in Dutch art, and in Rembrandt, in the early 1980s.
+I have known him since the 1970s, and was fortunate that his thorough catalogue of the Rembrandt drawings in the Rijksmuseum (Amsterdam, 1985) was in preparation when I began to specialise in Dutch art, and in Rembrandt, in the early 1980s.

 The monumental catalogues of Werner Sumowski devoted to the drawings and paintings of the Rembrandt school are of prime importance as a resource and set the highest standards in documenting the history and literature of each drawing.
 Other catalogues that remain crucial to my task include especially Jeroen Giltaij's permanent catalogue of the drawings in the Museum Boijmans van Beuningen (Rotterdam, 1988), Emmanuel Starcky's exhibition catalogue describing the holdings of the Louvre (Exh.
 Paris, 1988-89) and Holm Bevers' catalogue of the drawings in the German capital (Berlin, 2006 and 2018).